pirsch-analytics/docs/content/dashboard/events.md

 ### Example 2

-Here is an example on how you can sent an event by clicking a link.
+Here is an example on how you can send an event by clicking a link.

 ```HTML
 <a href="https://external-page.com/" target="_blank" onclick="pirsch('Link Clicked')">Visit external page</a>